Toward Explainable AI for Regression Models: Introduction

 In this paper, we will outline multiple challenges that emerge when explaining regression models, and we show how popular methods such as Layer-Wise Relevance Propagation (LRP) \cite{bach-plos15}, Integrated Gradients \cite{DBLP:conf/icml/SundararajanTY17}, or the Shapley Value \cite{Shapley1953,DBLP:journals/jmlr/StrumbeljK10,DBLP:conf/nips/LundbergL17}, can be applied or extended in a theoretically well-founded manner to properly address them.
 Our efforts are guided by how to formulate the question for which we would like an explanation in a way that addresses the user's interpretation needs.
 In particular, we aim for an explanation that inherits the unit of measurement of the prediction (e.g.\ physical or monetary unit).
 The explanation should also be sufficiently contextualized, not only by being specific to each data point, but also by localizing the explanation around a relevant range of predicted outputs.
 As an example, LRP and many other explanation methods assume (sometimes implicitly) a zero-reference value relative to which they explain or expand \cite{DBLP:journals/pieee/SamekMLAM21}.
 While in the classification setting one naturally explains relative to the decision boundary, i.e., $f(\boldsymbol{x})=0$, in regression settings we consider the reference value to be a crucial parameter to integrate the desired context into the explanation and avoid the latter to be dominated by (uninteresting) coarse effects.
 Therefore, we generally discourage practitioners to apply XAI methods developed for classification problems in an out-of-the-box manner to regression models.

 We will provide several illustrative regression examples from various fields of signal processing, motivating the need for a distinct treatment of the regression and classification explanation problems respectively.
 In particular, we showcase our approach on a large CNN model for age prediction in face images, and we also demonstrate the capability of XAI for regression to deliver targeted scientific insights into the energy structure of molecules.
+Moreover, we have established \url{www.xai-regression.org} as a point of contact for the community with a collection of related papers and applications, and complementary code can be found on \url{https://github.com/sltzgs/xai-regression}.